-10 Quick Tips For Flying With Kids
+10 Tips For Navigating Busy Airport With Kids

-It seems every holiday season and every summer someone predicts there will be more travelers than every flying.
-Fickle December weather, smaller planes filled to capacity and all that extra luggage people try to carry on these days can make getting to and through the airport and onboard your plane stressful and fraught with delays.
+It seems every holiday season someone predicts there will be more travelers than ever flying this year.
+Fickle December weather, long lines, smaller planes filled to capacity and too many people trying to sneak around the one-carry-on rule can make getting to and through the airport and onboard your plane stressful and fraught with delays.

 So I really liked these ten travel tips from Travelocity for the holiday season or any peak travel time.I found them genuinely helpful, and you might too.
 May your travel days be merry and bright.
 And may your luggage always be light!

 Here are the tips: